-My work has appeared in The Pearl, The Tusculum Review, Fiction International, Zahir, and UnCommon Origins: A Collection of Gods, Monsters, Nature, and Science.
-I’m the editor-in-chief of Metaphysical Circus Press, which published my collection of short fiction, The Evolution of Reptilian Handbags and Other Stories, and I edit See the Elephant, a magazine of speculative fiction.
+My short fiction has appeared in publications such as The Pearl, The Tusculum Review, Fiction International, Zahir, UnCommon Origins: A Collection of Gods, Monsters, Nature, and Science, and Parhelion.
+My short fiction collection is The Evolution of Reptilian Handbags and Other Stories, and I edit See the Elephant, a magazine of speculative fiction.

 I am an iconoclast, DIY kind of person.
 I would rather take my time and figure things out for myself, then try to fit in someone else’s shoes.
 I leap into the abyss on a regular basis and see where I land.
 It’s not always the easiest way, but I recommend it, despite the skinned knees and bruises that sometimes result.
 Without them, I wouldn’t quite understand the world.
 I wouldn’t have compassion for the mistakes of others if I hadn’t made so many myself.
 I wouldn’t be able to tell stories.